 Correct the Mistake

 Give a standard dictation but deliberately throw some mistakes into your text, for example, wrong articles, badly conjugated verbs, etc. The students have to spot and correct any mistakes they hear.
 Have them compare and discuss their corrections with their neighbour before taking feedback from the class.

 Divide the dictation

-Give each student one or two sentences from a text and then have them read their sentences out for the class to transcribe.
+Cut up your text and give each student one or two sentences from it.
+Have each student read their sentences out for the class to transcribe.
 This way the students hear a wider variety of voices than usual and it allows you to spend some time focusing on pronunciation problems.
 The sentences don’t need to be in order, a follow-up activity could be to reorder the sentences correctly.

 Match the Picture

 Give students a sheet of paper with some different (but similar) illustrations and photographs, and then dictate the captions for each picture.
 For example, they are having lunch, he has had lunch, He treats patients, he is eating a hot dog.
 The students should write the correct caption under each picture.

 What was the Question?

 Create a dialogue between two people in which one participant is answering the other’s questions.
 For example, a job interview, someone booking a hotel or a police interrogation.
 Dictate the answers that are given and then have the student (in pairs) try to work out what the questions could have been.
 This could lead to a role play activity using the same scenario.

 Dictation activities can also be a great way for students to work autonomously, there are hundreds of online dictation exercises, but I particularly like the dictation activities on this YouTube channel which I sometimes recommend to students.